elazar125/dotfiles/README.md

 ### Ubuntu

-- Check the versions of Wezterm & Tailscale line up with your version of Ubuntu in the script
+- Check the version of Tailscale lines up with your version of Ubuntu in the script
 - Run `~/setup/ubuntu.sh`

 ### Arch